 A securitization exposure is a transaction in which the credit risk of the underlying exposure transfers to third parties and is separated into two or more tranches.
 The performance of a securitization depends upon the performance of the underlying exposures or reference assets, all or substantially all of which are financial exposures.
 We participate in the securitization market as an investor and a lender in traditional securitization exposures; however, not as an originator or sponsor.
 We invest in securitization exposures of third party issued non-agency MBS, collateralized loan obligations and other asset-backed securities.
 Other asset-backed securities are collateralized by loans that we sold to a third-party sponsored VIE and we provided financing to the purchaser for a portion of the sales price of the asset-backed securities.
 We also may act as a securitization lender by entering into asset-backed securitization loans with third party sponsored special purpose entities that are designed to meet client needs for long-term financing of assets or working capital.
 We calculate the regulatory capital requirement for securitization exposure in accordance with the U.S. Basel III Standardized approach.

 RWA for securitization exposures is determined using SSFA.
 The SSFA framework considers our seniority in the securitization structure and risk factors inherent in the underlying assets.
-For more information on our securities portfolio, refer to Note 2 in our Form 10-Q for the period ended September 30, 2021.
+For more information on our securities portfolio, refer to Note 4 in our 2021 Form 10-K.